Nick97-git/internet-shop/README.md

 1. Open the project in your IDE.

-2. Add Java SDK 11 in Project Structure.
+2. Add Java SDK 11 or above in Project Structure.

 3. Configure Tomcat:
 add the artifact internet-shop:war exploded;